 The Office of Housing and Residential Education works closely with the Vanderbilt University Police Department, Plant Operations, Buildings and Grounds, Campus Planning, and other departments to maintain and enhance the physical security of the residence halls.
 Throughout the academic year, the office sponsors educational programming for residents about residence hall security and safety.
 Student housing for undergraduates consists of single, double, and triple rooms, apartments, suites, and lodges.
-Generally, first-year students are housed separately from other students.
+First-year students are housed at The Commons, separate from other students.